Suno Vocals Sound Thin After Pitch Shift

 Prevention

-• Pin the target key and vocal register in style up front (male baritone vocal, in D major / female alto, in A minor)
+• Pin the target key and vocal register in the style up front (male baritone vocal, in D major / female alto, in A minor)

 • Always enable “Preserve Formants” in every pitch-shift tool